ryanfox/orrery/README.md

 * Draw a map of the system, i.e. a picture of the planet going around the star
 * Draw a plot of the light curve, i.e. the flux observed by a very distant telescope
 * Approximations we’re okay with:
-* Star only has solar radius - no mass, luminosity yet
+* Star only has stellar radius - no mass, luminosity yet (or don't account for them in our calculations, anyway)
 * Planet only has planetary radius and orbital period
 * Orbit is on zero inclination
 * Orbit is perfectly circular